Key takeaways

 - Business lenders usually look at both business and individual credit scores when reviewing an application and may request a copy of your business credit report from Equifax

-- Some of the factors that Equifax considers when generating your risk scores are your interactions with credit, payment history, public records information and how your company compares to others in the same industry.
+- Some of the factors that Equifax considers when generating your risk scores are your interactions with credit both with trade suppliers and financial institutions, your payment history, banking information and more

 What is an Equifax business credit report?